 For people who are on the move all day, sitting in a seat and listening to a lecture is a less-than-exciting prospect.
 This course component looks at a hierarchy of learning and quick and easy fixes for making lecture-based content interactive.
 Working with various patient-care topics, participants will determine different ways of engaging participants using the same information.
 For example, we will look at the importance of telling patients and their families what to expect.
 Next, we will use our existing knowledge of training to brainstorm activities to communicate customer care skills around that topic.

 Let’s Look at the Library: Proven Activities

-Once the group has had a chance to try its hand at a free-form design activity, we’ll dive into the Business Training Works’ activity bag and explore proven exercises for teaching customer care in a healthcare setting: the importance of on-brand behavior, emotional energy and how it differs from person to person, the look at sound of courtesy, empathy versus sympathy, on-stage versus off-stage activities, rapport and why it matters in service, service body language, dignity and the importance of maintaining a patients sense of it, telephone etiquette, email etiquette, and other topics related to customer care.
+Once the group has had a chance to try its hand at a free-form design activity, we’ll dive into the Business Training Works’ activity bag and explore proven exercises for teaching customer care in a healthcare setting: the importance of on-brand behavior, emotional energy and how it differs from person to person, the look and sound of courtesy, empathy versus sympathy, on-stage versus off-stage activities, rapport and why it matters in service, service body language, dignity and the importance of maintaining a patient’s sense of it, telephone etiquette, email etiquette, and other topics related to customer care.